Negate a Condition in PowerShell

 One of the most used statements in PowerShell is the If

 statement.
-It has three types: if
+It has three types: an if

-statement, if-else
+statement, an if-else

-statement, and nested if
+statement, and a nested if

-statement.
 PowerShell also uses a switch

 statement as a conditional statement.